Taxation and Currency Issues in Damages Awards

 The principle of full compensation implies that any award should restore the claimant to the same position that it would have enjoyed but for its injuries, taking account of all relevant factors, including applicable taxation and relevant currency movements, both in considering the financial position the claimant would have been in but for the breach or breaches, and the financial position it actually finds itself in.

 Tax treatment of arbitration awards

 Why does tax matter?

 The treatment of taxation by tribunals in setting awards can make an important difference to the net proceeds of an award to a claimant and, therefore, whether the principle of full compensation has been met.
-Most simply, if an award itself is subject to tax and the value of the award has been calculated by reference to profits lost on a post-tax basis, under-compensation of a claimant is likely to arise.
-In such circumstances, the principle of full compensation might at its most straightforward imply that it would be necessary for the claim to include a gross-up for tax payable on the award.
+Put simply, if an award itself is subject to tax and the value of the award has been calculated by reference to profits lost on a post-tax basis, undercompensation of a claimant is likely to arise.
+In these circumstances, the principle of full compensation might imply, at its most straightforward, that it would be necessary for the claim to include a gross-up for tax payable on the award.

 However, the question of tax is often largely and sometimes entirely disregarded by the parties to a dispute.
 The sources of this neglect are understandable:

 - damages calculations are often already complex, time-consuming and expensive for the parties to prepare, before consideration of tax issues;

 - tax is itself a complex area often requiring separate experts if it is to be examined in detail; and